 I was born in 1987 in Nantes (France), near the banks of the Loire River and not far from the Atlantic Ocean, to a French mother and to an Uruguayan father.

-When I was 13, I began photography with my grand-father’s old-style « Nikkormat » reflex film camera, capturing my everyday life in a very instinctive way : portraits in the heat of the action, beautiful lights, graphic compositions… I began discovering with excitement the infinite possibilities of the digital picture on Photoshop a few month laters, as a self-taught.

-Once graduated from high-school, I first studied French and Comparative Literature at the University of Nantes and wrote my final thesis in Comparative Literature about the adaptations of an Edgar Poe’s tale in movies and comic strips : “Les chutes de la maison Usher : étude du motif de la chute dans le conte d’Edgar Allan Poe et dans ses adaptations au cinéma (Jean Epstein, Jan Švankmajer, Alexandre Astruc) et en bande dessinée (Dino Battaglia, Richard Corben, Nicolas Guillaume)”.
+When I was 13, I started photography on a « Nikkormat » reflex film camera, capturing my everyday life in a very instinctive way, and I discovered with excitement the infinite possibilities of the digital picture on Photoshop as a self-taught.
+After high-school, I studied French and Comparative Literature at the University of Nantes during 4 years ; I wrote a thesis about the adaptations of a tale by Edgar Poe to movies and comic strips : “Les chutes de la maison Usher : étude du motif de la chute dans le conte d’Edgar Allan Poe et dans ses adaptations au cinéma (Jean Epstein, Jan Švankmajer, Alexandre Astruc) et en bande dessinée (Dino Battaglia, Richard Corben, Nicolas Guillaume)”.

 This variety of professional activities allow me to keep exercising my eye in various ways.
 It also participates to my intellectual and personal growth and to the pleasure I find in my work.